 14.4.The Users’ public Profile information can be viewed by and searched in by other registered Users.
 The Users’ locations can be presented on a map.

-14.5.Upon successful termination, we are at liberty to delete the Users’ Profiles.
-It is the Users’ responsibility to save their Profile information.
-The user's data will be erased insofar as their retention is not necessary, e.g. for tax reasons (retention period in general 10 years) or in the event of queries regarding the contract, such as payment history (retention period in general 5 years) or a longer period of retention has been expressly agreed with the user.
-In the case of granted advertising consents, these must be revoked independently of the contract termination.
-In the case of legally permitted promotional communications with users, these must also be objected to separately.
-Furthermore, we would like to point out that in the event of a user account being blocked without the contract being terminated at the same time, the user's data will not be erased in order to enable the account to be used after the block has been removed.
+14.5.Upon the termination of a Paid Subscription, only the profile settings in the company profile are retained.
+If the User also terminates the Free Subscription, Orderfox is entitled to delete the profiles of the respective Users.
+The User's data will be deleted unless it is necessary to store them, e.g. for tax reasons (storage period is generally 10 years) or in the event of queries regarding the contract, such as payment history (storage period is generally 5 years) or a longer period of use has been expressly agreed with the User.
+In the case of consent given separately (i.e. independently of the User profile) for the mailing of commercial communications, this consent must be revoked separately.
+Furthermore, we would like to point out that in the event of a User account being blocked without being terminated at the same time, the User data will not be deleted in order to enable the account to be used after the account has been reactivated.

 15.2.The use of Autodesk is made in accordance with Art.
-6 (1) lit b.
-GDPR for the fulfilment of our contractual services towards the user, which includes the provision of the presentation function as part of the features of Orderfox.
+6 (1) b.
+GDPR for the fulfilment of our contractual services towards the User, which includes the provision of the presentation function as part of the features of Orderfox.

 15.5.Autodesk is certified under the Privacy Shield Agreement and thus offers a guarantee to comply with European and Swiss data protection law.